 You can never leave out making snow angels as a fun way to enjoy the snowy days!

 Find the People

 My boys love playing hide and seek and also enjoy when I hide their miniature wooden people toys around our house for them to find.
 I usually can’t make it too hard as I always seem to forget where I hid them.
 You can apply this outside in the snow as well.
-Bury toy people, animals, or other objects part way in the snow and have them find them.
-You could also map a small section and bury them all the way in the snow for them to dig out like buried treasure or scavenger hunt.
+Bury toy people, animals, or other objects partway in the snow and have them find them.
+You could also map a small section and bury them in the snow for them to dig out like buried treasure or scavenger hunt.

 Snow Sensory Bin